Bank monitoring incentives under moral hazard and adverse selection: The model

 Let us start by discussing Assumption \ref{assump}.
 Concerning $(i)$, under monitoring, the expected duration until the next default in a pool of $j$ loans is $1/\lambda_j$.
 Hence, the average revenue from the pool over that period will be given by $\mu/\lambda_j$, of which $1/I$ is ascribed to the original loan.
 The payoff of a loan corresponds then to summing this quantity over $j$, and the obtained result must be above the initial unit cost for the loan to be worth anything at all under monitoring.
 Assumption \ref{assump}$(ii)$ imposes an upper bound on the bank's discount rate, and basically states that it should not be so large that the cost of the rent extracted by a monitoring bank outweighs the pecuniary gains stemming from the use of the monitoring technology.
 Finally Assumption \ref{assump}$(iii)$ simply models a contagion effect, translating the fact that past defaults impact positively the likelihood of a further default to happen.

-A second important point in the model is liquidation policy of the contract.
-We will see that even though liquidations are inefficient in the first--best, they are necessary in the second--best in order to restore incentives to monitor when performance is poor.
+A second important point in the model is the liquidation policy of the contract.
+Even though liquidations are inefficient in the first--best situation without moral hazard nor adverse selection (see \cite{pages2012bank}), they are necessary in the second--best in order to restore incentives to monitor when performance is poor.
 However, liquidation can take many forms, and for instance liquidating all loans with state--dependent probability is not necessarily better than partially liquidating the pool with fixed probability.
 Another option would be to downsize the pool by a potentially larger number of loans, possibly state--dependent as well, whenever a default occurs.
-Given that in practice liquidations are rarely decided that randomly, it is of the utmost important to verify that such liquidation policies cannot improve on social welfare.
+Given that in practice liquidations are rarely decided in such a random fashion, it is of the utmost importance to verify that such liquidation policies {cannot improve on} social welfare.
 In the case of pure moral hazard, \cite[Proposition 6]{pages2012bank} has shown that stochastic liquidation was optimal among all policies under an assumption which is met if changes in default intensities for the loans are gradual.
-Since the capital structure of subprime mortgage--backed securities is typically split up into a large number of tranches, where it then reasonable to assume that default intensities are constant, such an assumption will be verified in the real--world applications of the model.
+Since the capital structure of subprime mortgage--backed securities is typically split up into a large number of tranches, where it is then reasonable to assume that default intensities are constant, such an assumption will be verified in the real--world applications of the model.

 Another very important assumption here is the fact that we consider a "full commitment" dynamic contracting problem between the investor and the bank.
 In other words, both parties are fully committed to the long--term dynamic contract at the onset of the relationship.
-However, one of the central features of banks, namely the fragility of their capital structures, stems from the fact that there is usually a limited commitment in the relationship between depositors and banks, since, as highlighted by the seminal paper of Diamond and Dybvig \cite{diamond1983bank}, bank depositors can withdraw funds from banks at any time.
+However, one of the central features of banks, namely the fragility of their capital structures, stems from the fact that there is usually a limited commitment in the relationship between clients and banks, since, as highlighted by the seminal paper of Diamond and Dybvig \cite{diamond1983bank}, bank cleints can withdraw funds from banks at any time.
 We are perfectly conscient of this fact and have chosen to postpone the discussion of how to integrate non--commitment in our model to Section \ref{sec:} below, since the mathematics behind are similar.